datmt/spring-boot-demo-english/demo-orm-mybatis-mapper-page/README.md

 # spring-boot-demo-orm-mybatis-mapper-page

-> 此 demo 演示了 Spring Boot 如何集成通用Mapper插件和分页助手插件，简化Mybatis开发，带给你难以置信的开发体验。
+> This demo demonstrates how Spring Boot integrates the generic Mapper plugin and the Pagination Assistant plugin to simplify Mybatis development and give you an incredible development experience.

 ## pom.xml